avito-tech/graphwalker/README.md

 combinedPathGenerator.addPathGenerator(AStarPath(ReachedVertex("v7")))
 ```

-Using the added `org.graphwalker.core.generator.ShortestPath`,
+Using the `org.graphwalker.core.generator.ShortestPath` in path generation,
-it will be enough to specify only the end point.
+it will be enough to specify only the final vertex.

 ```kotlin
 val pathGenerator = ShortestPath(ReachedVertex("v7"))
 ```
 It is important to note that generated paths can only contain unique vertices and edges,
-so a route like A → B → A → C will never be generated.
+so a route like `A → B → A → C` (cycles or loops) will not be generated.

 #### Factory method pattern to decouple implementation

-Let's say there is a model made up of many individual subgraphs.
+Let's say there is a model made up of many individual sub-graphs.

 ```kotlin
 class Model : ExecutionContext(),